BioME’s New Mission and Vision

 In the past few years, our organization has grown bigger, stronger and has become involved with increasingly more and more diverse activities.
 With all these positive changes, we felt that BioME should come up with a clear strategy for the years to come.

 The first step involved putting together a member survey which we sent out at the end of 2017.
 Many of you responded and the results helped us tremendously with deciding on the direction Bioscience Association of Maine should take in the nearest future.
-You can see a report summarizing survey results HERE.
 Thank you so much for participating!

 On March 1, a group of enthusiastic BioME Board members and staff engaged in a productive strategic planning session facilitated by Johnna Major of Cornerstone HR.
 The group redefining what BioME is, what role it plays in Maine and beyond, and how it can best serve its members.
 Under Johnna’s professional supervision, we were able to boil down the essence of why we’re here and define a clear mission statement that will help guide BioME’s activities: